srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   - containerlab
   - metallb
   - anycast
+  - evpn
 authors:
   - michelredondo
 ---

 # SR Linux Kubernetes Anycast Lab

+In the era of applications, it is easy to forget about the underlying infrastructure that interconnects them.
+However, the network is still the foundation of any application as it provides the connectivity and services that applications rely on.

-Network infrastructure is essential to Kubernetes for several reasons:
+The most popular container orchestration system - Kubernetes - is no exception to this rule where infrastructure is essential for several reasons:

 1. **DC fabric**: Almost every k8s cluster leverages a DC fabric underneath to interconnect worker nodes.
 2. **Communication Between Services**: Kubernetes applications are often composed of multiple microservices that need to communicate with each other.
 A well-designed network infrastructure ensures reliable and efficient communication between these services, contributing to overall application performance.
 3. **Load Balancing**: Kubernetes distributes incoming traffic across multiple instances of an application for improved availability and responsiveness.
 A robust network setup provides load balancing capabilities, preventing overload on specific instances and maintaining a smooth user experience.
 4. **Scalability and Resilience**: Kubernetes is renowned for scaling applications up or down based on demand.
 A resilient network infrastructure supports this scalability by efficiently routing traffic and maintaining service availability even during high traffic periods.

-Testing all these features is key for any network engineer working with a fabric supporting a k8s cluster.
+Getting familiar with all these features is vital for any network engineer working with a fabric supporting a k8s cluster.
 Wouldn't it be great to have a way to get into all of this without the need of a physical lab?

 In this blog post we will dive into a lab topology that serves as a virtual environment to test the integration of a Kubernetes cluster with an IP fabric.
 The emulated fabric topology consists of a Leaf/Spine [SR Linux](https://learn.srlinux.dev/) nodes with the Kubernetes Cluster nodes connected to it.
 The k8s Cluster features a [MetalLB](https://metallb.universe.tf/) load-balancer that unlocks the capability of having anycast services deployed in our fabric.